GestaltCogTeam/STID/README.md

 # Spatial-Temporal Identity: A Simple yet Effective Baseline for Multivariate Time Series Forecasting

+🔥 ***[New Results] We add the performance of STID on large scale MTS dataset.***

 Code for our CIKM'22 short paper: "[Spatial-Temporal Identity: A Simple yet Effective Baseline for Multivariate Time Series Forecasting](https://arxiv.org/abs/2208.05233)".

 Our code is built on [BasicTS](https://github.com/zezhishao/BasicTS), an open-source standard time series forecasting benchmark.
 You can also find STID in [BasicTS](https://github.com/zezhishao/BasicTS).

-We recommend you use [BasicTS](https://github.com/zezhishao/BasicTS) to find more baselines and more detailed comparisons.
+We strongly recommend you use [BasicTS](https://github.com/zezhishao/BasicTS) to reproduce the performance of STID on any dataset, and find more baselines and more detailed comparisons.

 <img src="figures/STID_architecture.png" alt="model archtecture" style="zoom:80%;" />